lordofpipes/obscure-tutorials/content/docs/security-tips/safety.md

 ---
-title: "Tips for staying safe online during a cyber-war"
+title: "Tips for staying safe online"
 description: "Examples of common Discord scams and advice for keeping your accounts safe.
 Article written by lordpipe"
 weight: 1
 ---